pambrose/ktorio.github.io/servers/features/routing.md

 }
 ```

-When user agent requests `/user/john` using GET method, this route is matched and `parameters` property
+When a user agent requests `/user/john` using the GET method, this route is matched and the `parameters` property
-will have `"login"` key with value `"john"`.
+will have a `"login"` key with the value `"john"`.

 #### Optional, Wildcard, Tailcard